Investigators piece together clues in Alabama fugitive case after prisoner caught, jail official killed | CBC News

 "We got a dangerous man off the street today.
 He is never going to see the light of day again.
 That is a good thing, for not just our community.
 That's a good thing for our country," Singleton, Lauderdale County's sheriff, said.

-Vicky White's family members and co-workers said they were stunned.
-Singleton said it appeared the plan had been in the works for some time.
-Jail inmates said the two had a special relationship and that she gave Casey White better treatment than other inmates.
+Authorities said it appeared the plan had been in the works for some time.
+Vicky White had put in for retirement ahead of the escape, and the day of the breakout, April 29, was her last day of work.

-In the past several months, she bought a rifle and a shotgun and also was known to have a handgun, U.S. Marshal Keely said.
-She also sold her house — for about half of market value — and bought a 2007 orange Ford Edge that she stashed at a shopping centre without licence plates.
+In the past several months, she bought a rifle and a shotgun and also was known to have a handgun, Keely said.
+She also sold her house for about half of market value and bought a 2007 orange Ford Edge that she stashed at a shopping centre without licence plates.

-"This escape was obviously well planned and calculated.
-A lot of preparation went into this.
-They had plenty of resources, had cash, had vehicles," Singleton said.
+Connie Moore, Casey White's mother, said she last spoke with him by phone the day before the escape.
+She said her son may not have known what was about to happen.

-On what Vicky White said would be her last day at work, video showed the pair went from the jail to the shopping centre, where they picked up the Ford and left, he said.
+"Everything was just as normal as it could be.
+I doubt he even knew he was leaving when she came in there to get him," Moore said.